 2021: “Donate blood so the world keeps beating”

 The slogan for the 2021 campaign is “Donate blood so the world keeps beating.“

 This campaign aims to highlight the importance of increasing the number of voluntary and unpaid blood donors, especially young people, to save lives and contribute to improving people’s health.
 Thus, blood donor day comes with a new objective each year.

 The objectives of the 2021 campaign are the following:

-- Raise awareness in the population about the need to make regular blood donations and thank volunteer donors from around the world.
+- Raising awareness in the population about the need to make regular blood donations and thanking volunteer donors from around the world.